ietf-wg-cellar/flac-specification/flac.md

 # Conceptual overview

-Similar to many audio coders, a FLAC file is encoded following the steps below.
+Similar to many other audio coders, a FLAC file is encoded following the steps below.
 On decoding a FLAC file, these steps are undone in reverse order, i.e. from bottom to top.

 - `Blocking` (see [section on Blocking](#blocking)).
 The input is split up into many contiguous blocks.
-With FLAC, the blocks MAY vary in size.
-The optimal size of the block is usually affected by many factors, including the sample rate, spectral characteristics over time, etc. However, as finding the optimal block size arrangement is a rather complex problem, the FLAC format allows for a constant block size throughout a stream as well.

 - `Interchannel Decorrelation` (see [section on Interchannel Decorrelation](#interchannel-decorrelation)).
 In the case of stereo streams, the FLAC format allows for transforming the left-right signal into a mid-side signal to remove redundancy, if there is any.
 Besides coding as left-right and mid-side, it is also possible to code left-side and side-right, whichever ordering results in the highest compression.
 Choosing between any of these transformation is done independently for each block.

 - `Prediction` (see [section on Prediction](#prediction)).
 To remove redundancy in a signal, a predictor is stored for each subblock or its transformation as formed in the previous step.
 A predictor consists of a simple mathematical description that can be used, as the name implies, to predict a certain sample from the samples that preceded it.
 As this prediction is rarely exact, the error of this prediction is passed to the next stage.
 The predictor of each subblock is completely independent from other subblocks.
 Since the methods of prediction are known to both the encoder and decoder, only the parameters of the predictor need be included in the compressed stream.
-In case no usable predictor can be found for a certain subblock, the signal is stored instead of compressed and the next stage is skipped.
+If no usable predictor can be found for a certain subblock, the signal is stored uncompressed and the next stage is skipped.

 - `Residual Coding` (See [section on Residual Coding](#residual-coding)).
-As the predictor does not describe the signal exactly, the difference between the original signal and the predicted signal (called the error or residual signal) MUST be coded losslessly.
+As the predictor does not describe the signal exactly, the difference between the original signal and the predicted signal (called the error or residual signal) is coded losslessly.
 If the predictor is effective, the residual signal will require fewer bits per sample than the original signal.
 FLAC uses Rice coding, a subset of Golomb coding, with either 4-bit or 5-bit parameters to code the residual signal.

 In addition, FLAC specifies a metadata system (see [section on File-level metadata](#file-level-metadata)), which allows arbitrary information about the stream to be included at the beginning of the stream.

 ## Blocking

 The size used for blocking the audio data has a direct effect on the compression ratio.
 If the block size is too small, the resulting large number of frames mean that excess bits will be wasted on frame headers.
 If the block size is too large, the characteristics of the signal may vary so much that the encoder will be unable to find a good predictor.
-In order to simplify encoder/decoder design, FLAC imposes a minimum block size of 16 samples, and a maximum block size of 65535 samples.
-This range covers the optimal size for all of the audio data FLAC supports.
+In order to simplify encoder/decoder design, FLAC imposes a minimum block size of 16 samples, except for the last block, and a maximum block size of 65535 samples.
+The last block is allowed to be smaller than 16 samples to be able to match the length of the encoded audio without using padding.

-While the block size MAY vary in a FLAC file, it is often difficult to find the optimal arrangement of block sizes for maximum compression.
+While the block size does not have to be constant in a FLAC file, it is often difficult to find the optimal arrangement of block sizes for maximum compression.
 Because of this the FLAC format explicitly stores whether a file has a constant or a variable block size throughout the stream, and stores a block number instead of a sample number to slightly improve compression in case a stream has a constant block size.

 Blocked data is passed to the predictor stage one subblock at a time.
 Each subblock is independently coded into a subframe, and the subframes are concatenated into a frame.
 Because each channel is coded separately, subframes MAY use different predictors, even within a frame.